R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

       └─test.png

 After adding the `.png` file, make sure to hit the green arrows and "refresh" button in the bottom right textures tab of Radiant.
 Then, click on `world` in this part of the editor, and you'll see the added `test` texture!
 After doing this, you can click on objects in your map and give them your new texture (in the editor)!

+If you only want one side of an object to have a texture, hit `ctrl` and click on the side of the texture that you want to change.
+Make sure to hit `ctrl` and click on the side of the object again after editing it to de-select it.

+If you want to change how the texture fits on the object, you can click

 Updated Mod structure (addding textures to Northstar with the mod):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^